raLaaaa/goblog-example/README.md

 There are a lot of things you could do better, smarter and more elegant how ever the application tries to give a brief overview with a small codebase about certain ways on how to implement a login, persistence, input-validation, serversiderendering and a simple API with the above mentioned frameworks / libraries.

 It is based on the Revel [booking](https://github.com/revel/examples/tree/master/booking) example and tries to simplify that a little bit.
 **The explanation below might contain errors or wrong information.
-I'm still a beginner with Revel and Go.**
+I'm still a beginner with Revel.**

 Note that the HTML and CSS is kept very basic since this project aims not at getting used productive in anyway.